Afzal-Hossen-Hasib/Eight_Motor_Mania_Client/README.md

 ### • Create Two Extra Section.
 ### • Use JWT Token Access.
 ### • Make Website Responsive For Mobile And Tablet.
+### • Set Environment Variables For Client And Server Side.

 ## Frameworks And Libraries